manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example highlight json per-field limits -->

 #### limit, limit_words, limit_snippets
-Options such as `limit`, `limit_words`, and `limit_snippets` can be set as global or per-field options.
+Options like `limit`, `limit_words`, and `limit_snippets` can be set as global or per-field options.
 Global options are used as per-field limits unless per-field options override them.
-In the example the `title` field is highlighted with default limit settings while the `content` field uses a different limit.
+In the example, the `title` field is highlighted with default limit settings, while the `content` field uses a different limit.

 <!-- intro -->
 ##### JSON: